PagerTree/pt4-docusaurus/learn/incident-management/on-call.md

 ### Clearly define on-call responsibility

-Responsibilities during on-call should be clearly defined and documented.&#x20;
+Responsibilities during on-call should be clearly defined and documented.

 A couple of questions to consider: